Cosette sweeping, an engraving for Victor Hugo's Les Miserables (The Poor Ones), made into a musical about rebellion in Paris in 1830.

-By 1825, Tsar Alexander's religious sentiments had intensified.
+By 1825 the religious sentiments of Russia's Tsar Alexander had intensified.
 He left his Polish mistress of thirteen years and returned to his wife, Elizabeth.
-In August he took Elizabeth to southern Russia for her health and better weather, with the nation believing that he was going south to put himself at the head of the Russian forces gathered at the border of the Ottoman Empire.
-Elizabeth would die in 1826.
-She outlived Alexander, who died in December, 1825, at the age of forty-eight, followed by a persistent rumor that the victor over Napoleon was just tired of being tsar and was living as a hermit.
+In August that year he took Elizabeth to southern Russia for her health and better weather.
+His subjects believed he was going south to put himself at the head of the Russian forces gathered at the border of the Ottoman Empire.
+Alexander died in December, followed by a persistent rumor that the victor over Napoleon was just tired of being tsar and was living as a hermit.

 In Russia, the old problem of succession reappeared.
 Officers who had been with the Russian forces occupying France had been exposed to the Enlightenment, and they hated what they had found when returning to Russia: corruption, censorship, rigid control over higher education and serfdom.
 They disliked the military's resort to gross brutality in attempting to instill military discipline among soldiers.
-They asked themselves whether all this was why they had liberated Europe.
-Around three thousand of them joined together in St. Petersburg's main square, hoping to replace authoritarian rule with a representative democracy.
+St. Petersburg's main square, around three thousand of them tried to overthrow the tsarist government.
 They took no control of anything strategic and were supported by no general rising.
-Their naiveté became known as the Decembrist Rising, and they were crushed by forces loyal to Alexander's twenty-nine year-old brother, Nicholas.
+Their naiveté became known as the Decembrist Rising, and they were crushed by forces loyal to Alexander's twenty-nine year-old brother, Nicholas the First.

-Fear of contact by Russian officers in contact with the liberal West was to reappear again with Joseph Stalin.
-Meanwhile, Nicholas I was hardened in his conservatism by the Decembrist Rising.
+Fear of contact by Russian officers with the liberal West was to reappear again in the 20th century with Joseph Stalin.
+Meanwhile, Nicholas (r 1825-55) had been hardened in his conservatism by the Decembrist Rising.
 He feared the masses, the nobility and intellectuals.
-He extended the use of secret police, and, in Russia, fear of informers, arrest and arbitrary police procedures increased.
+He extended the use of secret police.
+In Russia, fear of informers, arrest and arbitrary police procedures increased.

 In France, the restored monarchy of Louis XVIII had preserved some of what had been won during the French Revolution, namely a constitution that provided for a parliament – a parliament composed of an elected Chamber of Deputies and a Chamber of Peers.
 But voting for members to the Chamber of Deputies was restricted to the wealthiest of men.

-In 1824, Louis XVIII died and was succeeded by his brother, the Count of Artois, who became Charles X. Then came the 1925 stock market panic and bank crash in Britain.
-This was followed by bad harvests in 1826 and hard winters in 1828-29 and 1829-30.
+In 1824, Louis XVIII died and was succeeded by his brother, the Count of Artois, who became Charles X. Then came the 1925 stock market panic and a bank crash in Britain.
+This was followed in 1826 by bad harvests and the hard winters in 1828-29 and 1829-30.
 People in France were burdened by high food prices.
-King Charles’ premier, Jules de Polignac, believed that he could converse with the Virgin Mary while the Chamber of Deputies was filled with anti-clerics.
-King Charles responded to the Chamber of Deputy’s dislike of de Polignac by dismissing it, and in the parliamentary elections of 1830 more liberal-leftists were elected than was pleasing to Charles.
-Before the new parliament could meet, he dissolved parliament.
-Then he reduced the number of people allowed to vote, imposed censorship on the press and called for new elections.
-The result on July 27, 1830, was a return of people to the barricades.
-On July 28 there were clashes between people in the streets of Paris and agents of authority, a clash to be depicted in Delacroix's painting "Liberty Leading the People."
-Charles X abdicated and at the end of July went into exile, back to Britain.
+King Charles was displeased with parliament.
+He and his ministers suspended the constitution as allowed during an emergency.
+He imposed censorship on the press, altered the electoral system and called for new elections.
+The result was disheartening for him: a return of people to the barricades.
+The following day, July 28, 1830, there were clashes between people in the streets of Paris and agents of authority, a clash to be depicted in Delacroix's painting "Liberty Leading the People."

-With communications still slow in Europe, it was August 4 before news of the overthrow of Charles X reached Metternich in Austria.
-It is claimed that he fainted dead away, and it is reported that when he revived he said that his life's work had been undone.
+With communications still slow in Europe, it was August 4 before news of rising against Charles X and Charles' abdication had reached Klemens von Metternich, one of the founders of the Holy Alliance of 1815 and chancellor for Emperor Francis in Austria.
+It is claimed that Metternich fainted dead away, and it is reported that when he revived he said that his life's work had been undone.
 Metternich viewed the reign of Louis-Philippe as a return to France's constitutional monarchy of 1792 and expected that France would continue downhill in giddy revolutionary politics.
 Princess Sophia, influential wife of the brother of the Habsburg king in Austria, agreed that the new monarch in Paris was illegitimate, and she prayed for the divine destruction of revolutionary Paris.

-Meanwhile, in November 1830, Polish soldiers in Warsaw revolted.
+Meanwhile, in November 1830 Polish soldiers in Warsaw had revolted.
 Crowds took control of the city of Warsaw and were backed by aristocrats, intellectuals and young army officers.
 The Poles declared independence from Russian rule.
 Austria and Prussia agreed on joint action to put down the revolt.
-The rebellion sought help from France, and freedom for Poles was popular in France as well as Britain.
-Britain was not about to send troops that would clash with the Russians or Austrians, and the French government ignored the call, while some French veterans of the Napoleonic wars joined the Polish combatants.
-In September, 1831, Nicholas I, who considered himself both the Tsar of Russia and King of Poland, sent troops into Poland that overwhelmed the rebellion.
+The rebellion sought help from France.
+Freedom for the Poles was popular in France as well as Britain, and Britain was not about to send troops that would clash with the Russians or Austrians.
+Some French veterans of the Napoleonic wars joined the Polish combatants.
+Then in September 1831, Nicholas I, who considered himself both the Tsar of Russia and King of Poland, sent troops into Poland that overwhelmed the rebellion.

-In Prussia in 1833-34, King Frederick William III began cracking down on dissents.
-His regime was afraid that intellectuals were turning the idea's of the celebrated German philosopher Hegel (who died in 1831) into a belief that change would eventually bring an end to the status quo in Prussia.
-Monarchy and the liberal ideology of businessmen were in conflict.
-The king remained adamantly opposed to the ideas of liberty that were a part of the French Revolution, and government officials wanted to weed ideological enemies from educational institutions.
+In Prussia in 1833-34, King Frederick William III had begun cracking down on dissents.
+His regime was afraid that intellectuals were turning the ideas of the celebrated German philosopher Hegel (who died in 1831) into a belief that change would eventually bring an end to the status quo in Prussia.
+William and the liberal ideology of businessmen were in conflict.
+The king remained adamantly opposed to ideas of liberty, which he associated with the French Revolution, and his officials were trying to weed ideological enemies from educational institutions.

-In 1840 in Prussia, Frederick William III died and was succeeded by his son, Frederick William IV, age forty-five.
-He was more removed the struggle with the French Revolution and Napoleon Bonaparte than his father had been, and he was looked upon as intelligent.
-The business class (bourgeoisie) looked to their new king for political reforms that would match the economic advances they believed they had produced for his realm.
+King William III died in 1840 and was succeeded by his son, Frederick William IV, age forty-five.
+He was more removed from the struggle with the French Revolution and Napoleon Bonaparte than his father had been.
+Prussia's businessmen looked to their new king for political reforms that would match the economic advances they believed they had produced for his realm.
 They wanted a constitutional government and an ability to express their interests to government so that Prussia and neighboring German states could advance economically similar to England.

-Frederick William IV made some token gestures for the capitalists but otherwise ignored their requests for reform.
+William IV made some token gestures for the business class, but in general he ignored their requests for reform.
 He kept members of the nobility in positions of power in government and the military.
-He remained opposed to a constitution, and he didn't trust the common people, who were poor.
-From propertyless working people there were new murmurs of revolt.
-They didn't feel as blessed as did the middleclass.
-Among them religious reverence was weak, there were questions the monarchy's claim about God favoring status quo.
+He remained opposed to a constitution, and he didn't trust the common people.
+And from propertyless working people came murmurs of revolt.
+They didn't feel as blessed by God as much as did the middleclass, and they were inclined to quesstion the monarchy's claim about God and the status quo.

 In 1830, British workers were organizing and pushing for political reform, including universal male suffrage.
-In 1831, a reform bill passed in Britain's House of Commons, but the bill was defeated in the House of Lords, which was dominated by conservatives (Tories), and riots followed in various cities.
-Elections to the House of Commons gave liberals – the Whig party, largely aristocrats with liberal leanings – a majority, and in October, 1831, the Labour in Cotton Mills Act was passed, which eliminated night work for persons under twenty-one and restricted working hours for those under eighteen to 12 hours per day.
+In 1831, a reform bill passed in the House of Commons, but the bill was defeated in the House of Lords.
+Lacking other means of political expression, many saw rioting as their only recourse, and riots followed in various cities.
+Elections to the House of Commons gave liberals – the Whig party, largely aristocrats with liberal leanings – a majority, and in October, 1831, the Labour in Cotton Mills Act was passed.
+This eliminated night work for persons under twenty-one and restricted working hours for those under eighteen to 12 hours per day.

 More legislation in 1832 ended "rotten boroughs" – a system by which a very small electorate could gain unrepresentative influence within Parliament.
 The Act granted seats in the House of Commons to cities that had risen during the Industrial Revolution, and Parliament gave suffrage to select members of the middle class, but blue-collar workingmen had gained nothing, and agitation began for complete manhood suffrage.